-- (i) if there are a number of contracts for a single requirement for the same type of works, supplies or services then the total value of the individual contracts (or "lots") must be aggregated.
-If the aggregate value over the contract term equals or exceeds the relevant threshold then, subject to Standing Order 4(2)(ii), the 2006 Regulations apply to the award of each contract. - (ii) there is an exemption for "small lots" of an estimated value over the contract term below £54,738 (for supplies or services) and £684,221 (for works) as long as this value does not exceed 20% of the total value of all "lots".
+- (a) if there are a number of contracts for a single requirement for the same type of works, supplies or services then the total value of the individual contracts (or "lots") must be aggregated.
+If the aggregate value over the contract term equals or exceeds the relevant threshold then, subject to Standing Order 4(2)(ii), the 2006 Regulations apply to the award of each contract. - (b) there is an exemption for "small lots" of an estimated value over the contract term below £54,738€80,000 (for supplies or services) and £684,221€1,000,000 (for works) as long as this value does not exceed 20% of the total value of all "lots".
 Any exempt "small lot" must be advertised in accordance with Standing Order 5.

-(3) Mixed Procurement
+4(3) Mixed Procurement